pip-services/pip-services-docs/content/en/python/commons/reflect/type_reflector.md

 - **name**: str - an object type name.
 - **library**: str - a library where the type is defined
-- **returns**: Any - the object type or null is the type wasn't found.
+- **returns**: Any - the object type or None is the type wasn't found.

 #### get_type_by_descriptor
 Gets object type by type descriptor.